 Planning on jumping on a plane for a much needed vacation?
-On the opposite end of the spectrum, perhaps you have a work-related trip on the calendar coming up…?
+On the opposite end of the spectrum, have a work-related trip on the calendar coming up…?
 Either way, knowing what to drink during your flight can have a big impact on how you look and feel once you arrive at your destination.

 Ok, let’s get right to it.
 Here are the beverages that I wouldn’t recommend drinking while flying and why… (I apologize in advance!)